 What causes it?

-The most common cause of diastolic heart failure is the natural effect of aging on the heart.
-As you age, your heart muscle tends to stiffen, which can prevent your heart from filling with blood properly, leading to diastolic heart failure.
+- Natural effect of aging.
+As you age, your heart muscle tends to stiffen.
+This can prevent your heart from filling with blood properly, leading to diastolic heart failure.

-Low blood flow to the heart muscle (ischemia) can prevent the heart from relaxing and filling with blood.
+- Coronary artery disease.
+Coronary artery disease can narrow the arteries that supply blood to the heart.
+It can cause heart failure because of low blood flow to the heart muscle (ischemia), which can prevent the heart from relaxing and filling with blood.

 Author: Healthwise Staff